 Who is affected?

-Thirty-three deaths have been confirmed by the CDC in 24 states: Alabama, California (3), Connecticut, Delaware, Florida, Georgia (2), Illinois, Indiana (3), Kansas (2), Massachusetts, Michigan, Minnesota (3), Mississippi, Missouri, Montana, Nebraska, New Jersey, New York, Oregon (2), Pennsylvania, Tennessee, Texas, Utah, and Virginia.
+As of Jan.
+7, 2020, officials counted 2,602 cases.
+The 57 deaths have been confirmed in 27 states and the District of Columbia: Alabama, California, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Kansas, Louisiana, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, and Virginia.

-In New York, a 17-year-old male from the Bronx was the first teenager to die.
-The teen was hospitalized in early September with a vaping-related respiratory illness and readmitted in late September.
+In New York, a 17-year-old male from the Bronx was hospitalized in early September with a vaping-related respiratory illness and readmitted in late September.
 He died Oct.
-4. New York health officials are investigating the products he vaped.
+4.

 The U.S. Army is tracking two cases in active-duty soldiers, according to a statement from the U.S. Army Public Health Center.
 The soldier in the United States has been treated and released.
 The other soldier, stationed overseas, is still being treated.
 The statement provided no additional details.

-Most of the patients who have fallen sick and for whom officials have demographic information are male and young: Almost 80 percent of the patients under 35, and their median age is 23, according to the CDC.
+Most of the patients who have fallen sick and for whom officials have demographic information are male and young: Almost 80 percent of the patients are under 35, and their median age is 24, according to the CDC.
 But until the report of the New York teen’s death, the deaths were older adults.
-The median age of patients who died is 44.
+The median age of patients who died is 53.
 Their ages range from 17 to 75.

-A handful of known patients have recovered only to be quickly readmitted to the hospital, the CDC said last week.
-Such relapses have occurred between five and 55 days after the discharge, according to the agency’s principal deputy director Anne Schuchat.
-While some of those rehospitalized had started vaping again, others may have faced heightened risk of illness due to their lung injuries or steroid treatments, she said.
+A handful of known patients have recovered only to be quickly readmitted to the hospital, the CDC has said.
+Such relapses have occurred between five and 55 days after the discharge, according to the agency’s principal deputy director, Anne Schuchat.
+While some of those rehospitalized had started vaping again, others may have faced a heightened risk of illness due to their lung injuries or steroid treatments, she said.

 What do we know about the cause of the illnesses?

 Officials are still trying to figure out what, exactly, is causing people to fall ill.
-But they are focusing in on vaping products with THC, the psychoactive component of marijuana.
+But growing evidence points to products with THC, the psychoactive component of marijuana.

-“The latest national and state findings suggest products containing THC, particularly those obtained off the street or from other informal sources (e.g. friends, family members, illicit dealers), are linked to most of the cases and play a major role in the outbreak,” the CDC said Thursday.
+“The latest national and state findings suggest products containing THC, particularly those obtained off the street or from other informal sources (e.g. friends, family members, illicit dealers), are linked to most of the cases and play a major role in the outbreak,” the CDC has said.

-Seventy-eight percent of the 849 patients for whom relevant data is available reported using products with THC in three months leading up to their illnesses, according to the CDC.
-Slightly less than a third of patients said they used those products exclusively.
+About 83 percent of 1,184 patients for whom relevant data is available reported using THC-containing products in the three months before their symptoms, the CDC said.
+Slightly more than a third of patients said they used those products exclusively.

 Officials in Illinois and Wisconsin provided some of the strongest clues so far into what might be making people sick.
 They conducted in-depth interviews with 86 of their patients.
 The vast majority reported using illicit THC-containing prefilled vape cartridges and bought them from informal sources.